-There is a great debate about whether voice recognition and medical transcription technology a good or bad thing in the field of medicine.
+There is a great debate about whether voice recognition and technology in the field of medicine is a good or bad thing.
 While there are definite benefits, there are also clear problems related to privacy.
 Keep reading to learn five major ways that voice recognition in healthcare is affecting medicine.

 The Hospitals of the Future